Alexander Hore-Ruthven, 1st Earl of Gowrie: Governor of South Australia

 Hore-Ruthven arrived in Adelaide in May 1928.
-He took to his duties with enthusiasm, visiting many areas of the State in a de Havilland DH.60 Moth owned by his ADC, Captain Hugh Grosvenor.
+He took to his duties with enthusiasm and visited many areas of the State in a de Havilland DH.60 Moth owned by his ADC, Captain Hugh Grosvenor.
 Together with Lady Hore-Ruthven, he was a keen supporter of the Boy Scout and Girl Guide movements.
 She was also president of the South Australian Red Cross.

 In a 1930 Anzac Day speech, Hore-Ruthven criticised the union movement for exacerbating, through strike action, the hardship suffered by returned servicemen.
 He was censured by the United Trades and Labour Council in response.

 He was on leave in London when the third Bodyline Test cricket match in Adelaide caused Anglo-Australian political tension in 1933, and played a significant part in smoothing relations through his meetings with the British Secretary of State for Dominion Affairs J.H.
 Thomas.

 During Hore-Ruthven's second term as governor, the Great Depression was causing severe hardship in South Australia.
 The Lionel Hill government, elected on a promise of bringing a "golden future", was heavily criticised when economic realities forced it to adopt austerity measures.
-Hore-Ruthven supported Premier Hill in the face of criticism from within the Labor party.
+Hore-Ruthven supported Premier Hill in the face of criticism from within the Labor Party.
 His speeches frequently expressed the belief that a premier should "rise above party".
 Hill's firm resolve during the crisis was seen as largely the result of Hore-Ruthven's influence.
 His performance during the crisis was reportedly a critical factor in his subsequent selection as Governor of New South Wales.

 Governor of New South Wales

 His term as Governor of South Australia ended in April 1934, and he returned to England.
-He was almost immediately appointed Governor of New South Wales, and at the suggestion of Prime Minister Joseph Lyons was also raised to the peerage as Baron Gowrie, of Canberra in the Commonwealth of Australia and of Dirleton in the County of East Lothian.
+He was almost immediately appointed Governor of New South Wales and at the suggestion of Prime Minister Joseph Lyons was also raised to the peerage as Baron Gowrie, of Canberra in the Commonwealth of Australia and of Dirleton in the County of East Lothian.
 He arrived in Sydney on 21 February 1935.
 However he had already been approached by George V regarding appointment as Governor-General while in England (after the 2nd Marquess of Linlithgow, son of the inaugural governor-general Lord Hopetoun, declined the post).
 He was raised to Knight Grand Cross of the Order of St Michael and St George (GCMG) on 20 December 1935.